Sergei Millian: Claims allegedly made by Millian in the dossier

-Source E (in September 2022, reported to have been Bernd Kuhlen, a German citizen who does not speak Russian.) and Source D were reported as the sources behind multiple allegations in the Steele dossier, including the alleged prostitution ("pee tape") incident at the Ritz-Carlton Hotel Moscow.
+Source E (in September 2022, reported to have been Bernd Kuhlen, a German citizen who does not speak Russian) and Source D were reported as the sources behind multiple allegations in the Steele dossier, including the alleged prostitution ("pee tape") incident at the Ritz-Carlton Hotel Moscow.
 According to the founders of Fusion GPS, seven Russian sources told Steele about this incident.
 According to the dossier, these included Sources D and E and others in Steele's "alphabet list of assets".
 Media reports in November 2021, however, suggest that the dossier's claims about prostitutes in Moscow did not originate from Millian, but from Charles Dolan Jr., who was "a longtime participant in Democratic Party politics".

 Source E was also alleged to have admitted to "a well-developed conspiracy of cooperation between [the Trump campaign] and the Russian leadership...managed for Trump by former campaign chairman Paul Manafort", that included "moles in the Democratic Party" and coordinated cyber-attacks such as the 2016 Democratic National Committee email leak.
 This was alleged to have the objectives of swinging supporters of Bernie Sanders away from Hillary Clinton and toward Donald Trump, weakening Clinton and bolstering Trump.
 In return for this assistance, Source E alleged that the Trump team had agreed to "sideline Russian intervention in Ukraine as a campaign issue and to raise US/NATO defense commitments in the Baltic and Eastern Europe to deflect attention away from Ukraine."
 Source E was also alleged to have said that the Trump camp became angry and resentful toward Putin when they realized he not only was aiming to weaken Clinton and bolster Trump, but was attempting to "undermine the US government and democratic system more generally".

 Some of the claims in the dossier allegedly made by Source E became part of the FBI's foreign intelligence surveillance warrants on Carter Page.

-Awards
+Work for the FBI

+Millian was a confidential human source for the FBI field office in Atlanta from September 2007 to March 2011.

+FBI counterintelligence investigation

+In August 2016, the FBI opened a counterintelligence case on Millian to determine if he had been "directed to engage in activities related to Russian Government efforts to interfere in the 2016 U.S. Presidential Election."
+In January 2019, the case was ultimately closed.